Hiring remote contractors can be a hit or a miss. The reality of outsourcing tasks to external providers will always be full of risks.

 Traditional employee vs. remote contractor

-They can complement each other’s working hours, communication concepts, and strengths.
-The weaknesses of each group can be minimized if they are trained well and are enthusiastic about workplace collaboration.
+Furthermore, the weaknesses of each group can be minimized if they are trained well and are enthusiastic about workplace collaboration.